-There is no absolute guarantee—licensed professionals of all stripes face charges all the time.
-But with a licensed professional, you’re far more likely to have your project turn out well, and a better chance of redress if it doesn’t.
+There is no absolute guarantee, but with a licensed professional you’re far more likely to have your project turn out well, and a better chance of redress if it doesn’t.

-With those caveats in mind, if you do face a case of actual contractor incompetence, you may be able to hit them where it hurts by reporting them to whichever agency regulates them.
+If you face a case of actual contractor incompetence, you may be able to hit them where it hurts by reporting them to whichever agency regulates them.

-You need to check your area—state, county, or town—to discover who, if anyone, is regulating the guy working on your home.
+You need to check your area — state, county, or town — to discover who is regulating the contractor working on your home.
 Check your local government website to see which work your town or county licenses.

 - Fines, on top of refunds for poorly done work.